dragonflyoss/d7y.io/versioned_docs/version-v2.0.5/setup/install/helm-charts.md

 > In this mode, when dfdaemon pod deleted,
 > the `preStop` hook will remove all injected hosts info in /etc/hosts,
-> all images traffic fallbacks to original registries.
+> all images traffic falls back to original registries.

 Limitations: